Dailami Attoumani: Crimes in Clermont-Ferrand and Montluçon

 On the night of 11 to 12 March, Attoumani and Toumbou broke into the home of Jeanine Ponce, 74, in Montluçon.
 The two young men tortured the elderly woman before murdering her.
 The victim's dog, frightened by the blows and injuries inflicted on its owner, took refuge under the shed on the property.
 After committing the crime, Attoumani and Toumbou searched the house, stole some of the elderly woman's savings, and then left.
 Following the murder, while her body had not yet been discovered, Attoumani and Toumbou kidnapped and tortured a young couple and took turns raping the young woman.
 After two and a half hours of torture, Attoumani and Toumbou left the scene without killing the couple.
 The two survivors alerted the police and filed a complaint for false imprisonment and gang rape.
 After lengthy questioning, the two victims managed to identify one of their attackers after being shown a photograph of Toumbou.
 The next afternoon, Jeanine Ponce's son became concerned when he had not heard from her.
 He decided to go to his mother's house and discovered her body.
 He called the police, who opened a criminal investigation for murder accompanied by acts of torture.
 It then became urgent for the police to arrest Toumbou.

-On the night of 13 March, Toumbou, 18, was arrested along with Ben Z., 19, whom he accused of being an accomplice to Attoumani, a 17-year-old who had fled.
-At the end of their police custody, Toumbou was charged with gang rape and false imprisonment, while Ben Z. was charged with complicity in gang rape and false imprisonment.
-They were placed in pre-trial detention at the Moulins-Yzeure remand centre.
-On 17 March, Toumbou was taken into custody again for the double murder of the Degl'Innocenti couple.
-On the same day, two young men, one of whom was 17, were taken into custody for the crime.
-Already in custody, Toumbou was charged with murders accompanied by acts of torture against vulnerable persons and then returned to the Moulins-Yzeure remand centre.
-The following day, the two 17-year-old men were charged with the same offences and imprisoned at Saint-Étienne-La-Talaudière prison.
+On the night of 13 March, Toumbou, aged 18, was arrested and taken into custody for gang rape and false imprisonment.
+He admitted to participating in these acts, but accused Attoumani of having been present at the scene.
+He also accused 19-year-old Ben Z. of having driven them to the scene of the crime.
+The next day, Attoumani fled after learning of Toumbou's arrest.
+Ben Z. was arrested but denied participating in the crimes or driving Toumbou and Attoumani to the scene of the crime.
+He said he spent the evening of the crimes at home, but no one could confirm his statement as he was alone that evening.
+At the end of their police custody, Toumbou was charged with gang rape and false imprisonment and then placed in pre-trial detention at the Riom Remand Centre.
+Ben Z. was charged with complicity in gang rape and false imprisonment and placed in pre-trial detention at Moulins-Yzeure prison.
+Four days later, Toumbou was taken into custody again for the double murder of the Degl'Innocenti couple, along with two 17-year-olds whom he accused of participating in the crime.
+Already in prison, Toumbou was charged with murders accompanied by acts of torture against vulnerable persons and then returned to the Riom Remand Centre.
+The following day, the two 17-year-olds were charged with the same offences and imprisoned at Moulins-Yzeure Remand Centre.